 We rented a car, as we were leaving the boat at GTB while we went to visit our friends the Suppa’s in Eastern Tennessee.
 We were going to play, and Misty was staying behind and getting an oil change.
 But first, we had errands to run, laundry to do, and a well deserved celebration for our friend Zyg/Domino.
 Zyg had just “crossed his wake” and completed the Loop!
 We first met Zyg in Peterborough, Ontario, and have been traveling together on and off and enjoying his company ever since.
 Zyg completed the loop SOLO in his 32′ sailboat!
 He only had 4 days left to get home to Nashville, so we got together with Meredith, Scotty and Harold and Debbie/Columba for dinner at the GTB Yacht Club right in the marina to celebrate before he left.
 We had a fun time celebrating, reliving the journey, dreaming of “what’s next”, and laughing about the horrible and confusing service, and uneven food at the restaurant!

-Celebrating Zyg earning his Gold at GTB Yacht Club with Harold, Debbie, Meredith and Scotty (Zyg was behind the camera!)
+Zyg with Domino and his Gold, and celebrateing Zyg at GTB Yacht Club with Harold, Debbie, Meredith and Scotty (Zyg was behind the camera!)

 Foggy GTB sunrise